kjxautomations/framework-template/FirmwareExamples/MainBoard/README.md

 If you want to modify the protocol, you'll need to download and configure NanoPB.
-The .NET build system automatically generates the C# classes, but you'll need to manually generate the C++ classes with NanoPB and place the files in the generated_coe subdirectory.
+The .NET build system automatically generates the C# classes, but you'll need to manually generate the C++ classes with NanoPB and place the files in the generated_code subdirectory.